tramitit/guides/en/spain/asylum_application.md

 ---
-title: "Asylum Application in Spain"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Asylum Application in Spain"
+- Spain
+date: '2024-06-07'
-description: "A detailed guide on how to apply for asylum in Spain"
+description: Learn how to apply for asylum in Spain through the OAR, requirements, procedure, and needed documents.
+Legal protection for those facing persecution abroad.
 draft: false
+meta_title: 'Asylum Application in Spain: Process, Documents, and Providers'
+title: 'Asylum Application in Spain: Process, Documents, and Providers'
-translationKey: "spain-asylum_application"
+translationKey: spain-asylum_application
 ---

 ## Description
 ### What is it?